moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

 # How to set Xubuntu VM to use TOR Whonix gateway

-Default [whonix](https://www.whonix.org/) workstation is based on Debian 8.2 32 bit.
-This is OK for most cases, since this Debain version is from 2015.
+Default [whonix](https://www.whonix.org/) workstation is based on 32-bit Debian 8.2.
+This is OK for most cases, since this Debian version is from 2015.
 However, the 32-bit version of Debian may limit some use cases.
 For example, its difficult to use [Monero](https://getmonero.org/) on a 32-bit Linux system.
 Monero works best with 64-bit operating systems.
-Also some people may night be not big fans of Debian, and would like to use something else, such as Ubuntu 15.10.
-However, for use in a VirtualBox, Xubuntu is be better because xfce is much lighter than Unity.
+Also some people may not
+not want to use Denian, and would like to use something else, such as Ubuntu 15.10.
+In fact, for use in a VirtualBox, Xubuntu is be better because Xfce is much lighter than Unity.

-This example shows how to set-up Xubuntu 15.10 x64 in a VirtualBox so that it goes through Whonix Tor gateway.
+This example shows how to set-up Xubuntu 15.10 x64 in a VirtualBox so that its internet traffic goes through Whonix Tor gateway.

 **Please be aware, that not using official
 Whonix workstation may reduce your security and anonymity!